Sir-Teo/visualizing-grades/README.md

 npm install d3
 ```

-## Questions to Answer
+## Meta Analysis

+I tried to answer the following questions in the [analysis page](https://sir-teo.github.io/visualizing-grades/analysis.html)

-- What professor most likely to give A's
+- Which professor tend to give A's
 - Do GPA inflation exist in UCSB?
 - What are the hardest courses/easiest courses?
 - The average gpa per major